michaelangelopineda/ms2-lumiere/TESTING.md

         -There is Contact form that the the customer can fill in with his/her information should they have a message or query to brand.
         -Upon clicking the Send button, once the message has been sent, there will be a modal dialogue box giving feedback to the customer that the message has been sent.

+1. On the Home at the top right corner of the page, click the Contact button (desktop)/  Toggler menu (hamburger icon) and click Contact on the dropdeown menu (mobile)
+2. Scroll down to view the whole content
+3. Fill in the details required for a message to be sent.
+4. After filling out the form, click Send.
+5. A modal box will pop out as a feedback after successfully sending a message.

 - Desktop
 ![How to contact the company and receive feedback](docs/user-story-testing-img/contact-desktop.png)